jfecher/ante-website/content/blog/stable_mutable_refs.md

 So Ante will not be getting `!stable t` but at the same time, I don't think it needs it.
 `!shared t` is already surprisingly flexible, and along with shared types we get pretty much all we need to support a high level interface on an otherwise much lower-level language.
-This isn't to say it get's us 100% there - Ante still inherits Rust's several kinds of closures (`Fn`, `FnMut`, `FnOnce`) which complicates functional programming a bit.
+This isn't to say it gets us 100% there - Ante still inherits Rust's several kinds of closures (`Fn`, `FnMut`, `FnOnce`) which complicates functional programming a bit.
-I'm quite optimistic on the future of shared references though, and that is just one of feature of Ante.
+I'm quite optimistic on the future of shared references though, and that is just one feature of Ante.
 If you were at all intrigued by this article, consider keeping up with the project from the [discord server](https://discord.gg/NPJncGBAws).
 The compiler is currently in the middle of a full rewrite after 5 years since the last so progress will be slow, yet changes will be constant.